Hedge Funds and Funds of Hedge Funds

 Hedge funds are usually organized as limited partnerships, with the manager being the general partner who makes the investments decisions, and has a significant stake in the fund.

 As an unregistered private offering, hedge funds cannot market the fund to the public.
-Only institutions or wealthy individuals, who are presumably sophisticated investors and who can afford to take significant risks, are allowed to invest in hedge funds.
-However, a hedge fund operated offshore may have less lax requirements.
+Only institutions or wealthy individuals who are accredited investors, who presumably can afford to take significant risks, are allowed to invest in hedge funds.
+However, a hedge fund operated offshore may have lax requirements.
 A person must have a net worth of at least $1,000,000 or had an income of greater than $200,000 ($300,000 for a couple) in the previous year.
 However, because most hedge funds have large minimum requirements that typically range from $250,000 to $10,000,000 or more, most investors in hedge funds usually have a lot more money than the required minimums.
 Although most retail investors cannot invest in hedge funds directly, they can invest indirectly by investing in so-called funds of hedge funds.

 Since hedge funds are private investment pools, securities are issued as private offerings.
 Hedge funds do not have to register with the SEC under the Securities Act of 1933 nor do they have to issue periodic reports under the Securities Exchange Act of 1934.
 However, hedge funds cannot commit fraud, and managers have a fiduciary duty to their customers.